omarandlorraine/strop/THEORY_OF_OPERATION.md

 A stochastic superoptimizer offers a powerful but computationally expensive way to approach code generation and optimization.
-It can be made to explore unconventional solutions and achieve optimizations beyond the reach of traditional techniques, as currently used by compiler backends.
+It can be made to explore unconventional solutions and achieve optimizations beyond the reach of traditional techniques, as currently used by compiler back-ends.